Introduction to Transparent Language Now Series

 - After inserting the CD-Rom in the Drive, from the MLC "Program Manager," doubleclick on the language you are studying.
 In the Language folder doubleclick on the "Language Now" icon.
 Click on "Open a New Title" and choose the title your instructor has assigned.
 The program will start at Segment 1, word 1, but you can go directly to another spot on the CD by clicking on "Find" then "Go to Location" and entering the page number your instructor has provided.
 We recommend that you note the starting and ending segment numbers of the text you have been assigned.
 These are given in the bottom centre of the main text screen.
 Knowing the segment numbers will make it much easier to choose the vocabulary, pronunciation or other activities related to the text you have been working on.

-- Listening Activities: to listen to the text, put on the headset and click on "Sound" then "Segments" and follow the highlighted sentences on the screen.
+- Listening Activities: to listen to the text, click on "Sound" then "Segments" and follow the highlighted sentences on the screen.
 Note that a translation into English appears in the box below the main text.
 There are also grammar explanations in the box in the bottom right of the screen.
 You can obtain grammar information by placing the cursor on any word that is not clear to you and clicking on it.

 - Pronunciation Activities: to practice reading the text yourself, check first that the microphone on your headset is turned on.
 Then click on "Activities" then "Listen and Speak" then choose either "Word Pronunciation" or "Sentence Pronunciation."
 Enter the segment numbers of the text you are working on and click on 'Start" (OR click on "Up to current segment" if you have started from the beginning of the CD).
 You will hear a sentence read.
 To hear the sentence read again as often as you wish, click on the button beside the native speaker waveform.
 Then click on the top button beside the "your voice" box and hold down the left mouse button to record your own voice.
 You may hear your own voice played back by clicking on the button immediately below the recording button.
 The program produces a waveform which you may compare with the waveform of your own voice.
 The program also gives a rating of your pronunciation.
 Simply ignore these features if you do not find them helpful and concentrate instead on listening to how closely your pronunciation approximates that of the model.
 By clicking on the playback and record you can record your own voice and compare your result with that of the native speaker as often as you wish.
 You may continue with another sentence by clicking on "Next."
 You may exit the pronunciation part of the program by clicking on "Done".